Elehuris Montero Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.53).
+- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).

-- Red Sox pitchers combine to surrender 84 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Red Sox pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- Crawford (1-3) takes the mound for the Red Sox in his fifth start of the season.
-He has a 3.44 ERA in 36 2/3 innings pitched, with 36 strikeouts.
+- Whitlock (3-2) takes the mound for the Red Sox in his seventh start of the season.
+He's put together a 4.78 ERA in 32 2/3 innings pitched, with 26 strikeouts.

-- His most recent appearance was on Wednesday against the Cleveland Guardians, when the right-hander went three innings, surrendering one earned run while giving up five hits.
+- In his last time out on Friday against the New York Yankees, the righty threw 6 1/3 innings, allowing one earned run while surrendering seven hits.

-- The 27-year-old has a 3.44 ERA and 8.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .220 to his opponents.
+- The 27-year-old has put up an ERA of 4.78, with 7.3 strikeouts per nine innings, in six games this season.
+Opponents have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.